Figure 1: On the Internet, nobody knows you are a dog! (Source: Twitter

-Then user-centric identity came in with the ambition of giving the identity owners complete control of their digital identities.
+Then user-centric identity became popular with the ambition of giving the identity owners total control of their digital identities.
 But again, the identities were bound to the identity register.
-For example, the identity register can stop giving access to the user’s identity without consulting the identity owner.
+For example, the identity register can create a denial of service for the specific identities.

 Self-sovereign identity was born to give full control to the identity owners.
 For more details read The Path to Self-Sovereign Identity.